Byron/depot/src/md/lang.md

 * extremely powerful and versatile enumerations !
 * Generics !
 Everywhere !
 * Powerful macro system for meta-programming/code generation (to what extend ?)
-* Incredibly powerful and useful pattern matching with `match`
+* Incredibly powerful and useful pattern matching with `match` ... it's even more powerful than I thought as it allows you to achieve auto-dereferencing.
+* Supports valgrind
+* supports channels, iteration over (open) channels, and select on timers and channels.

 ### Con

 * **It's ALPHA and constantly changing**.
 Lot's of existing code out there is outdated, at least if it's not libraries that are meant to stay, like `piston`.
 The latter also changes a lot, which doesn't help ;).
 * Even though cross-platform compilation is possible, it's not yet implemented conveniently (like `gox` in `go-lang`.
-* Steep learning curve
+* somewhat steep learning curve

 # Comparison